All Episodes

 Like, it turns out almost every critical decision he's made in like the crisis was correct.

-Their biggest fear, their biggest fear is that Donald Trump has the humility to step aside and say I endorse DeSantis.
+Their biggest fear, their biggest fear is that Donald Trump has the humility to step aside and say, I endorse DeSantis.

-I endorse Ron DeSantis because Ron DeSantis, they can't Ron DeSantis is such a popular uh politician right now around the country because of the way he level headed COVID and the way he speaks out about these social things that people think are ruining America, like the way he's speaking about CRT right now and handling that whole national debate.
+Ron DeSantis is such a popular politician right now around the country because of the way he's with COVID and the way he speaks out about these social things that people think are ruining America.

-Ron DeSantis will be so popular that they can't steal the election from him.
+Like the way he's speaking about CRT right now and handling that whole national debate, Ron DeSantis will be so popular that they can't steal the election from him.

-Like when a guy will get a hundred and twenty million votes, which I think is what would if Joe Biden got eighty million votes, okay.
+Like when a guy will get 120 million votes, which I think is what would, if Joe Biden got 80 million votes, okay, let's assume that's a real number.

 I don't know.